chrysloi/alx-system_engineering-devops/README.md

-This is a project that will specifically focus on shell basics.
+This is a project that will specifically focus on shell.